- Click On Orange Button Above For Free 'Insider' Praxis II Report

 This last bullet point is very important if you want to improve your constructive response score.
 Readers want to see not only that you can make an argument, but that you can back it up with specific evidence.
 Be descriptive, thorough, and use details from the question in your answer.

-4. Choosing the Correct Answer to Multiple Choice Questions
+4.)
+Choosing the Correct Answer to Praxis English Selected Response Questions

-Multiple choice questions on Praxis II can be tricky.
+Praxis English selected response questions can be tricky.
 Of course, eliminating answer choices that you know are incorrect is usually the first step when answering a question.
 However, before you even get to that point try this advice:

 - Underline key terms in the question

 Once you have marked up the question, then you can eliminate your answer choices.
 Be sure to have read through all of the options before removing a choice.
 It’s also important to read the directions to see if you are expected to choose more than one answer.

 One common Praxis English practice mistake is to answer a question without having read all of the options.
 Sometimes an answer choice might be true but another choice might be a more complete and accurate answer.